Key Takeaways

 What This Means for Leaders

-The leaders who prepare now — by investing in domain-specific capabilities, governance frameworks for agentic systems, regulatory compliance infrastructure, AIaaS evaluation processes, and edge computing strategies — will have a structural advantage that compounds over time.
-The ones who wait will spend the next three years playing catch-up.
+Leaders who invest now, in domain-specific capabilities, governance frameworks for agentic systems, regulatory compliance infrastructure, AIaaS evaluation, and edge computing strategy, build a structural advantage that compounds over time.
+Leaders who wait will spend the next few years catching up.

 Your action item: Assess your organization's readiness across all five trends.
 Where are you ahead of the curve?
 Where are you behind?
 The gap analysis is your strategic AI roadmap for the next 18 months.